yangjialin94/library/socketio-nextjs-fastapi/README.md

 # About

-A Next.JS and FastAPI-based application using Socket.IO for real-time communication.
+A real-time chat application built with Next.js and FastAPI, powered by Socket.IO for instant message delivery

 ## Folder Structure